K3ISSI/K3ISSI_Aircontrols/README.md

 # K3ISSI_Aircontrols
-This disables every aircontrol for cars and prevents from flipping cars back over from upside down :)
+This disables every aircontrol for cars and prevents from flipping cars back over from upside down.